 Can I brush it?
 Yes, use a deck stain brush: very wide to cover lots of area at once.
 You want a quality brush as the bristles fall right out of the ‘budget’ ones.
 Keep a good brush clean (read how) and comb the bristles straight to dry—it will literally last for generations.

-There seems to be 2 main competitors for ‘lifetime’ spray wood stains:
+There seem to be 2 main competitors for ‘lifetime’ spray wood stains:

 Valhalla Lifetime Wood Treatment: about the same price as above.
 They seem to make all of the same claims as Eco Wood above, but I cannot vouch for it.